JLeaman99/IronmanHelmet/README.md

 https://medium.com/swlh/guide-to-tensorflow-object-detection-tensorflow-2-e55ba3cdbc03
 I am currently in progress of adding mouse functionality to the helmet, once that is done I will be writing a full guide on how to set it up and a youtube video with demonstration

+All of the links and resources I used are linked in the LinksUsed.md file